 My own interest in counselling began when I was working in a prison as Chaplain.
 It helped to explain why they behaved as they did.
 It offered me an account of why all of us can behave in a way which confuses people.
 I undertook a rigorous training at the Tavistock and Portman NHS Foundation Trust in London which highlighted the importance of kindness, respect and tolerance for all individuals especially when they are having a tough time.
 My training was thorough; the institution prides itself as a leading training provider in all aspects of Mental Health in the country.
 The psychotherapists there are highly respected.
 I am therefore proud of the service I can offer you.
 Counselling is one way of beginning to feel in charge where you don't have to be drawn down into the stream's current rather you can sit on the bank of the stream and observe yourself.
 More recently I have been providing supervision within East Cambridgeshire to a local volunteer support group, set up to creatively support people living with long term mental health issues through the Creative Arts as well as staff support groups within NHS mental health settings.

 I hold an MA in Integrative Counselling from the University of Manchester; Postgraduate Diploma in Forensic Psychotherapeutic Studies from the Portman and Tavistock NHS Foundation Trust and a Professional Doctorate in Practical Theology from the University of Chester.
-As part of my ongoing continuing professional development I have received Certificates in Mediation and Restorative Justice with Surrey Police, Solution Focussed Therapy at Anglia Ruskin University and a Certificate in Brief Psychoanalytic from Sheffield University.
-In 2018 I attended training in Time Limited Psychodynamic Psychotherapy young and a Certificate in Clinical Supervision with Professor Sue Wheeler and Professor Delia Cushway at Leicester Women’s Counselling Centre.
-During 2019 I will be completing a training in Eye Movement Desensitization and Reprocessing with both children, young people and adults.
+As part of my ongoing continuing professional development I have received Certificates in Mediation and Restorative Justice with Surrey Police, Solution Focussed Therapy at Anglia Ruskin University, Certificate in Brief Psychoanalytic from Sheffield University, a Certificate in Time Limited Psychodynamic Psychotherapy young and a Certificate in Clinical Supervision with Professor Sue Wheeler and Professor Delia Cushway at Leicester Women’s Counselling Centre.
+In 2019 I completed a training in Eye Movement Desensitization and Reprocessing with both children, young people and adults.